bermarte/Sanity-Gatsby-test/README.md

 # Sanity-Gatsby-test

 A project made to learn the basics of Sanity and Gatsby.
-I followed this tutorial [Learn With Jason](https://www.youtube.com/watch?v=SLGkyodumKI&t=1739s).
+I followed the tutorial of [Learn With Jason](https://www.youtube.com/watch?v=SLGkyodumKI&t=1739s).
 Check out https://www.sanity.io/ and https://www.gatsbyjs.com/ for more information.

 ## Table of contents